 Increasing sales takes more than having a great product.
 In this article, we’ve asked business experts from every field to share with us their insights on how to improve your sales revenue.

-Here are 25 tips on how to increase sales revenue from the pros:
+Here are 29 tips on how to increase sales revenue from the sales management pros:

 1. Clearly Define and Continually Refine Your Brand

 In my experience as a small business marketing consultant, I always bet on brand refinement as the best and most efficient method to increase sales for small businesses operating for more than three years.
 Clearly define who you are, what you do, what you don’t do, who are your best customers, who your competition is, why people choose them, and why your customers choose you.
 Refining your brand helps you leverage your unique experience as a business owner to create focused messaging and communication about you, your products and your services.
 In reaching brand clarity, you avoid wasting time communicating relevant or irrelevant noise to people who may or may not be your customers.
 Instead, focused communication allows you to cut the crap and give people what they need to know in order to make a buying decision or move on.
 By having this focus, you acquire more customers, more frequently, without using more time or capital to do so.

 In today’s sales atmosphere managing customer relationships with fast sales automation, targeted marketing, and customer service are key to ensuring new sales growth and repeat sales.
 Making sure your team is equipped with the tools they need to balance all of these efforts is paramount to success.
 With BizAutomation’s Enterprise Resource Process system optimized for small business needs, you can streamline and automate every part of managing your marketing, sales, CRM, financials, and more making it easier to do more.

 3. Be Active in Sending Abandoned Cart Emails